mgiangreco/Campaign-Occasions-Dashboard/README.md

-# SQL script to count and bin deal impressions from the Groupon website.
+# SQL script to count and bin deal impressions from a website.